cheerfulstoic/ecto_watch/README.md

  * triggers in postgresql on application startup
  * an Elixir process for each watcher which listens for notifications and broadcasts them via `Phoenix.PubSub`

-Then any process (e.g. a GenServer, a LiveView, or a Phoenix channel) can subscribe to messages like so:
+Then any process (e.g. a GenServer, a LiveView, a Phoenix channel, etc...) can subscribe to messages like so:

 ```elixir
   EctoWatch.subscribe(MyApp.Accounts.User, :inserted)